Featured Image Credit: napkinsthefox / Instagram

 - Find a veterinarian who knows how to handle wild animals and is willing to look after your fox.

 - Understand that the Canadian Marble Fox is not a domesticated variety, so you would have to spend months training them.

 - Background check the breeder you are buying from if they are licensed by the United States Department of Agriculture (USDA).

 Below are some known reputable farms/breeders where you can buy your Canadian Marble Fox:

-Lost River Exotics has a small farm in Southern Indiana, run by a family of animal breeders.
+- Lost River Exotics – Lost River Exotics is a small farm in Southern Indiana, run by a family of animal breeders.
 They are USDA licensed, but they do not offer tours on their farms because some of their animals haven’t had their shots yet.

-Frazier Farms is located in Tennessee, and their facility is USDA federally licensed.
+- Frazier Farms – This breeder is located in Tennessee, and its facility is USDA federally licensed.
 They breed different fox varieties, so there is a possibility that you can purchase a Canadian Marble Fox from them.